Hasatori/full-stack-template-frontend-react/README.md

 ### Typescript

-App is written in Typescript.
+The App is written in Typescript.
 Configuration can be found at [./tsconfig.json](./tsconfig.json).
 Target version is for es5 and strict mode is enabled.

 ### Redux